MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 ### Are the sign-in logs and/or audit logs exported to an external system?

-Since most of the Azure Active Directory (Azure AD) sign-in and audit data will get overwritten after 30 or 90 days, we recommend to all our customer to leverage Sentinel, Azure Monitor or an external SIEM.
+Since most of the Azure Active Directory (Azure AD) sign-in and audit data will get overwritten after 30 or 90 days, Microsoft recommends that you leverage Sentinel, Azure Monitor or an external SIEM.

 ## Roles and permissions required